katur/eegi/README_database_migration.md

 well-level parent relationships from primary plates to source plates (i.e., to Ahringer 384 plate or GHR-style Orfeome plates) | can be derived from `RNAiPlate` columns `chromosome`, `384PlateID`, and `384Well` (though confusing because 384PlateID is incomplete without chromosome for Ahringer 384 plates, and because the Orfeome plates are actually 96 wells) | capture with FK from `LibraryWell` to `LibraryWell` well-level parent relationships from secondary plates to primary plates | `CherryPickTemplate` (but incomplete; many rows missing) | capture with FK from `LibraryWell` to `LibraryWell`
-PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05)
+PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) Wells with no clone (theoretically) | not included in database | include in database.
+Due to mistakes in the bacterial library, some wells with no intended clone do grow, and sometimes even have phenotypes.
+We photograph these wells, and sometimes even score and sequence them.
+So we should represent them in the database, with `intended_clone_id` null.

-**Decisions to make about `library` app: well-level**
-- Should we add LibraryWell records to capture wells that have no intended clone?
-The reason this would be nice is that in our copy of the library, sometimes wells with no intended clone do grow, which can always be sequenced if there is a phenotype (actually, some of these did make it into our secondary plates, meaning these wells have no defined parent unless we add these rows).
-- Are we sure we want to hardcode the intended clone for child wells (instead of relying on parent)?
-Has caused database consistency issues in the past.
-But, probably best for speed.
-Just wanted to discuss.
+**Still to do**
+- Add the empty wells to the database, including Ahringer 384 and parent relationships.